RongX02/MIST-4610-Project-1/README.md

 <img width="352" height="196" alt="Screenshot 2025-10-26 at 5 32 03 PM" src="https://github.com/user-attachments/assets/b63064f4-0435-4c5e-936d-617b14e4b432" />

 Query 9 allows a hospital administrator to organize patients and their diagnoses by their blood type.
-It then sums the number of diagnoses to see which is most and least common.
+It then sums the number of diagnoses to see which is the most and least common.

 Query 10: Query 10 lists the doctors name, their patient count, and the total number of prescriptions given out